bp20110/react-django-sns/README.md

 # react-django-sns

 Developing an SNS application using the JavaScript web framework React for the front end and the Python web framework Django RestFramework for the back end.
-This project is aimed at learning through building, focusing on front-end component-based development with React and API design using Django RestFramework.

 ## Motivation